-Activity data for emission estimation from foaming of polyether for shoe soles is taken from CSB databases about produced imported and exported amount of shoes123.
-Assumptions and default leakage factors are taken from Danish project "The Greenhouse gases: HFCs, PFCs and SF6" 124.
+Activity data for emission estimation from foaming of polyether for shoe soles is taken from CSB databases about produced imported and exported amount of shoes.
+Assumptions and default leakage factors are taken from Danish project "The Greenhouse gases: HFCs, PFCs and SF6" .

-The manufacturing of shoe soles containing HFC-134a occurred in Latvia in 1995-2002.
+In 1995-2002 the manufacturing of shoe soles containing HFC-134a occurred in Latvia.
 The amount of produced shoes (shoe soles) is obtained by CSB.
-According to Danish project103 it was assumed that 5% of all shoes with plastic, rubber and leather soles contain polyether containing 8 g of HFC-134a per shoe.
+According to Danish project it was assumed that 5% of all shoes with plastic, rubber and leather soles contain polyether containing 8 g of HFC-134a per shoe.